 The side buttons are magnetic and can be swapped with unclickable plastic housing if you don’t want to use them.
 The mouse comes with an extra set of Omron switches with different clicking resistance.
 The extra switches can be swapped with the original one like a lego.

 Overall it provides great customization and usability and one of the best mouse in the market.

 Till now all the mouse mentioned above are priced above 50 dollars, maybe some of you want the mouse as good as above in less than 50 dollars.

 Mionix Avior 7000 is a budget-friendly mouse priced way below 50 dollars and has an ambidextrous design.

-The simple and minimalistic looking mouse has a really good performance as compared to a similarly priced mouse.
-If you are looking for a cheap ambidextrous mouse than this could be a great choice.
+The simple and minimalistic-looking mouse has a really good performance as compared to a similarly priced mouse.
+If you are looking for a cheap ambidextrous mouse then this could be a great choice.

 Design and Build Quality

-Mionix Avior 7000 is medium to large size mouse and comes with a very simple and clean design.
-It uses high-quality mechanical Omaron switches which has good tactile feedback.
+Mionix Avior 7000 is a medium to large size mouse and comes with a very simple and clean design.
+It uses high-quality mechanical Omaron switches which have good tactile feedback.
 Side buttons are easy to press and can be disabled from the software if you want to.

 Given its price, the mouse has got a very capable sensor that can easily handle various kinds of games especially FPS games.
 It has no apparent latency and acceleration issue and overall you would be satisfied with its performance.

 It has got 2 lighting zones, one at the scroll wheel and other on the logo at the back.
 The lights are subtle and non-distractive and can be controlled with the help of software.